awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

 `Your compute environment has been INVALIDATED and scaled down because none of the instances joined the underlying ECS Cluster.
 Common issues preventing instances joining are the following: VPC/Subnet configuration preventing communication to ECS, incorrect Instance Profile policy preventing authorization to ECS, or customized AMI or LaunchTemplate configurations affecting ECS agent.`

 `Your compute environment has been INVALIDATED and scaled down because none of the nodes joined the underlying EKS Cluster.
-Common issues preventing nodes joining are the following: networking configuration preventing communication to EKS Cluster, incorrect EKS Instance Profile or Kubernetes RBAC policypreventing authorization to EKS Cluster, customized AMI or LaunchTemplate configurations affecting EKS/Kubernetes node bootstrap.`
+Common issues preventing nodes joining are the following: networking configuration preventing communication to EKS Cluster, incorrect EKS Instance Profile or Kubernetes RBAC policy preventing authorization to EKS Cluster, customized AMI or LaunchTemplate configurations affecting EKS/Kubernetes node bootstrap.`

 When using a default Amazon EKS AMI, the most common causes of this issue are the following:
 + The instance role isn't configured correctly\.
 For more information, see [Amazon EKS node IAM role](https://docs.aws.amazon.com/eks/latest/userguide/create-node-role.html) in the *Amazon EKS User Guide*\.